WanderingDev03/CPP-Exponentiation/README.md

 # CPP Exponentiation
- Takes in power and base inputi computes result, if infinity returns and
+ Takes in power and base input, computes result, if infinity returns and